£5k deposit mortgages: Lloyds launches new first time buyer deal

 How much deposit will I need?

-To get this mortgage, you’ll need to put down a £5,000 deposit, or 2% of the purchase price, whichever amount is higher.
+To get this new mortgage, you’ll need to put down a £5,000 deposit.

 How do mortgage rates compare?

-The First Step mortgage is available at up to 98% loan to value as a 5 year fixed rate mortgage at 5.25%.
+The £5k deposit mortgage from Lloyds is available at up to 98% loan to value as a 5 year fixed rate mortgage at 5.89%.

-• Skipton Building Society offers a 100% Track Record Mortgage, available as a 5 year fixed rate mortgage at 5.39%.
-It lets you but a house with no deposit but there’s criteria you’ll need to meet including having a track record of making rent payments.
+• The Lloyds £5k deposit mortgage rate is also slightly higher than Skipton Building Society’s 100% Track Record Mortgage, available as a 5 year fixed rate mortgage at 5.85%.
+This mortgage lets you buy a house with no deposit but there are criteria you’ll need to meet including having a track record of making rent payments.

 To see if the £5k deposit mortgage is right for you, get free expert advice from award-winning mortgage brokers L&C. They will help arrange the best mortgage for you.